tareefdev/theme-switcher/README.md

 # Emacs Theme Switcher

-A simple program that switches betweentwo themes at the desired time
+A simple program that switches between two themes at the desired time

 ## How to use it

 The config is quite simple, you just need to set both of the themes and the hours when you want the theme to switch

-`light-theme` is the day theme
+`light-theme` is the day theme.
-`dark-theme` is the night theme
+`dark-theme` is the night theme.

-`morning-hour` is the hour of the switch in the morning
+`morning-hour` is the hour of the switch in the morning.
-`evening-hour` is the hour of the switch in the evening
+`evening-hour` is the hour of the switch in the evening.

 ``` emacs-lisp